ejolly/ejolly.github.io/lab.md

 # Opportunities to join the lab

 ## 1. Lab manager/developer/research assistant

+*I'm not currently considering new applicants at this time*

-I'm hoping to hire a full-time lab manager to start alongside me, in **January 2025**.
+ ~~I'm hoping to hire currently hiring for~~ a full-time lab manager to start alongside me, in **January 2025** (*click the title link to apply*).

 This is a great opportunity for someone who wants experience with all phases of the research process and is maybe considering grad-school down the line.
 You'll be helping to build up the lab infrastructure and culture, while learning about project management, research design, software development, and data analysis.
 You don't need to have a background in any particular field, just an excitement for learning new things and a curiosity about exploring creative solutions to tough problems.

 ## 2. PhD students

-I will be recruiting [PhD applicants](https://psychology.ucsd.edu/graduate-program/prospective-students/index.html) from the upcoming cycle: **anticipated application deadline December 2024**; **anticipated start Fall 2025.** I'll add additional details on what that process looks like later this year.
+*The 2025 PhD Application cycle is now closed*

+~~I'm will be currently recruiting [PhD applicants](https://psychology.ucsd.edu/graduate-program/prospective-students/index.html): **application deadline December 4th**; anticipated start Fall 2025 (*click the title link above to apply*).~~

 This is a great opportunity for anyone who thinks the research directions above sound interesting or has some related ideas they want to explore together.
 Pursuing a PhD is a big journey that can often looks pretty different from what you might expect.
 At the same time, the most rewarding parts of that journey differ from person-to-person and even from [*past*-you to *future*-you!](https://eshinjolly.com/2021/05/03/delightful-journey/) You don't need to have things figured out at this stage, but you do have to bring an uncompromising willingness to fail, learn, and *grow*.

 ## 3. Post-doctoral researchers
 Feel free to reach out if you think it would be fun to work together!
 This could be a great opportunity to explore new research directions and funding avenues, learn/develop new methods, and help build lab infrastructure and culture.
 It's also a good opportunity for someone who's still undecided about their long-term career goals and is considering academia, [industry or other paths](https://eshinjolly.com/portfolio/).

 <b id="f1">1. </b><em>If podcasts are more your thing, I had the awesome opportunity to be on <a href="https://open.spotify.com/episode/1qTwJx3tt6O4KlIZcxfEyo?si=30eeedd5271d47ad"> Normal Gossip </a> and talk about my work a bit! </em>[↩](#a1)